A Robot Just Did a Crown Prep in 15 Minutes

 The reality check

 This was one procedure, on one patient, in Colombia.
 There’s no peer-reviewed clinical data yet and no FDA clearance, which is estimated to be about five years away.
 The company has $30 million in funding, including from Edward Zuckerberg (Mark’s father, who is a dentist) and PDS Health, one of the largest US dental chains.
-That’s serious backing, but backing isn’t the same as clinical validation.
+That’s serious backing, but backing and clinical validation are different things.

-I’ve seen enough promising dental tech quietly disappear to know that a proof-of-concept is just the start.
-The distance between “it worked once” and “it works reliably in a busy practice on a Tuesday afternoon” is vast.
+I’ve seen enough promising dental tech quietly disappear to know that a proof-of-concept is just the beginning.
+The distance between “it worked once” and “it works reliably in a busy practice on a Tuesday afternoon” is vast, and I’ll be watching with interest rather than alarm.

 References